jaisidhsingh/hypa-new/hyperalignment/experiment_notes/gen_eval.md

 # Car

 1. Depict car in a photo with a high degree of visual realism.

+## Compositional

+1. A red gnome sitting at a table decked with cutlery, flowers, wine, and cheese.